MeepoLabs/pyagentai/CONTRIBUTING.md

 ## License

-By contributing to autogen-agentai, you agree that your contributions will be licensed under the project's [GNU General Public License v3.0 (GPLv3)](LICENSE).
+By contributing to pyagentai, you agree that your contributions will be licensed under the project's [GNU General Public License v3.0 (GPLv3)](LICENSE).